CreatorsOfficial/SF3AnimationTool-LatestVersion/README.md

 # SF3AnimationTool LatestVersion
- A tool written in C++ to extract animations from sf3 latest version
+ A tool written in C++ to extract animations from sf3 and sfa latest version